Christmas Party (short story): Plot summary

 Cherry has a demand: she wants one of Wolfe's men to confess to having played Santa.
 As he was putting on the costume, in the bathroom attached to Bottweill's office, Wolfe's man heard something, peeked out, and saw Margot putting something in the Pernod bottle.
 Cherry is not blatant about it, but she implies strongly that if Wolfe does not comply with her demand she will tell the police that Wolfe himself was Santa.

 That's the last thing Wolfe wants – Cramer would lock him up as a material witness and possibly for withholding evidence, and the publicity would be humiliating.
 But Wolfe refuses to go along with Cherry's script.
 Instead, he sends notes to all the partygoers, inviting the murderer to identify himself.
+The notes appear to be from the man who played Santa, telling each suspect he saw them poisoning the bottle and wants to meet.
+He will identify himself by saying "Saint Nick".
+Wolfe sends Saul Panzer to impersonate the blackmailer.

+Later, Cramer, Stebbins, Saul, and all the suspects arrive at the brownstone, and Saul recounts to Wolfe the response to the letters; both Margot and Kiernan came to meet the blackmailer, but when Saul said "Saint Nick" to each of them, Kiernan signaled undercover officers while Margot tried to run.
+Cramer confirms all the suspects except Margot and Cherry reported the letters to the police.
+As Wolfe did not send a letter to Cherry for she would have known it was from him, this proves Margot murdered Bottweill.
+The motive is obvious; she told Archie that Bottweill ripped up the fake marriage license and threw it in his office wastebasket, which was after the cleaning lady had already emptied it, but no pieces were found and the wastebasket has not been emptied again since.
+Margot's plan had actually failed, with Bottweill instead telling her his intention to wed Cherry.
+Margot tries to accuse Cherry of framing her, but now even Cramer is convinced, and places Margot under arrest.

+Cherry remains behind after the others leave, and Wolfe tells her he didn't follow her plan only because he couldn't be sure she herself wasn't the killer, but now he is.
+He also convinces Cherry not to tell anyone he was Santa to avoid being hassled by the police.